SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Development Environment and Application/README.md

 Either clone the code from GitHub or download and extract the ZIP file provided to your local file system >your installation folder<.

-Navigate into the folder in which the package.json is located, which should be >your installation folder</georel/georel
+Navigate into the folder in which the package.json is located, which should be >your installation folder</georel

+Run the two commands below:

 ```
-Run npm install
+npm install

-Run npm install sqlite3 -D
+npm install sqlite3 -D
 ```

 Hint: In case of issues/errors, please make sure that your node installation is up to date.